incognico/svenstats/README.md

 ## Get started
 1. `sqlite3 scstats.db < schema.sqlite`
 2. Configure `$db` and `$geo` in `svenstats.pl`
-3. Optional: Feed it with once with all existing logs (but the current one!) `for i in /path/to/logs/excluding/the/current/one/*.log ; do svenstats.pl $i ; done` - Be sure to feed them in the correct order, from oldest to newest (\* glob in bash should take care)
+3. Optional: Feed it once with all existing (closed) logs (so not the one svends currently logging to!) `for i in /path/to/logs/excluding/the/current/one/*.log ; do svenstats.pl $i ; done` - Be sure to feed them in the correct order, from oldest to newest (\* glob in bash should take care)
 4. Add a daily cronjob which feeds yesterdays closed log to `svenstats.pl` (example file: `svenstats_cronjob.bash`)
 5. Do cool stuff with the gathered data